IBM/tririga-assistant/docs/_pages/upgrading.markdown

 - Be aware that your Assistant will take time to provision and upgrade

-### Part 1 - OM Package Import
+### Step 1 - OM Package Import

-1. Create new Object Migration import package selecting the `tri-assistant-*.zip` file provided in the om-package folder.
+1. Create new Object Migration import package selecting [the tri-assistant-*.zip file]({{ site.github.repository_url }}/tree/master/om-package) provided in the om-package folder.
 2. Validate and Import the new OM package.

+### Step 2 - Clear ClassLoader Cache

+We have found that any new ClassLoader imported through OM import doesn't always get used by the Provisioning Form.
+To make sure this happens, we ask that you flush the "Custom ClassLoader Data" cache using the following steps.

+1. From the System Administration UI, choose `Caches`.
+2. Click on `Custom ClassLoader Data`.

-### Part 2 - Submit the Provisioning Request
+### Step 3 - Submit the Provisioning Request

-#### Step A) COMPLETE THE PROVISIONING FORM

-The OM package imported in the part previous contains a form that will execute a process of gathering data for the Assistant and providing that data to IBM.
-The form asks for the user name and password for the account created during installation.
-This is needed so the IBM's TRIRIGA Assistant services can make an OSLC call back into your TRIRIGA instance and gather building and room names.

 1. From the TRIRIGA Main Page, click on My Reports > System Reports, and filter on the Business Object column for `ibmAssistantProvisionOrder`.
 2. Execute the `TRIRIGA Assistant Provision Record Query`.